Tomato basil soup is one of my favorite summertime treats and one I enjoy when the tomatoes are red and ripe!

 Once you have toasted croutons, it’s time to dip them in wine.
 Use a dry red wine that you enjoy the flavor of, but isn’t expensive.
-You will taste the wine, but it’s going to be in the soup so you’re not going to get all the subtle flavors you would get from drinking the wine.
+You will taste the wine, but it will be part of the meal up so you’re not going to get all the subtle flavors you would get from drinking the wine.

 What style of wine to use?

 I like a dry, fruit-forward wine.
 Good choices would include Red Zinfandel (which is my go-to), Shiraz, or a Sangiovese (such as a Chianti).

 If you try my recipe for Roasted Tomato Basil Soup, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.